catvasion/EntrepreneurialHub/README.md

 #### Home

-Welcome to the home page of the Entrepreneurial Hub!
+Welcome to the homepage of the Entrepreneurial Hub!
 Join Gandalf as he works tirelessly to build a thriving entrepreneurial community in Middle-earth.
 Feel free to explore the various sections and navigate through the links provided.

 #### Tech